-Without prejudice to the provisions of Articles 11(1)(ii), 11bis(1)(i) and (ii), 11ter(1)(ii), 14(1)(ii), and 14bis(1) of the Berne Convention, each Party shall provide to authors the exclusive right to authorize or prohibit the communication to the public of their works, by wire or wireless means, including the making available to the public of their works in
+Without prejudice to Articles 11(1)(ii), 11bis(1)(i) and (ii), 11ter(1)(ii), 14(1)(ii), and 14bis(1) of the Berne Convention, each Party shall provide to authors the exclusive right to authorize or prohibit the communication to the public of their works, by wire or wireless means, including the making available to the public of their works in such a way that members of the public may access these works from a place and at a time individually chosen by them.

-ARTICLE 14.6: OBLIGATIONS PERTAINING SPECIFICALLY TO RELATED RIGHTS
+ARTICLE 15.6: RELATED RIGHTS

-- 1. Each Party shall accord the rights provided for in this Chapter to the performers and producers of phonograms who are nationals of the other Party and to performances or phonograms first published or first fixed in the territory of the other Party.
-A performance or phonogram shall be considered first published in the territory of the other Party if it is published in that territory within 30 days of its original publication.9 - 2.
-Each Party shall provide to performers the right to authorize or prohibit (a) the broadcasting and communication to the public of their unfixed performances except where the performance is already a broadcast performance, and (b) the fixation of their unfixed performances. - 3. (a) Each Party shall provide to performers and producers of phonograms the right to authorize or prohibit the broadcasting or any communication to the public of their performances or phonograms, by wire or wireless means, including the making available to the public of those performances and phonograms in such a way that members of the public may access them from a place and at a time individually chosen by them. - (b) Notwithstanding the provisions of subparagraph (a) and Article 5.11, the application of this right to analog transmissions and free over-the-air broadcasts, and exceptions or limitations to this right for such activity, shall be a matter of domestic law - (c) Each Party may adopt limitations to this right in respect of other noninteractive transmissions in accordance with Article 4.11, which shall not be prejudicial to the right of the performer or producer of phonograms to obtain equitable remuneration. - 4.
-Neither Party shall subject the enjoyment and exercise of the rights of performers and producers of phonograms provided for in this Chapter to any formality. - 5.
-For purposes of Articles 4 and 6, the following definitions apply with respect to performers and producers of phonograms:
+- Each Party shall accord the rights provided for in this Chapter with respect to performers and producers of phonograms to the performers and producers of phonograms who are nationals of the other Party and to performances or phonograms first published or first fixed in the territory of the other Party.
+A performance or phonogram shall be considered first published in the territory of a Party in which it is published within 30 days of its original publication.
+10 - 2.
+Each Party shall provide to performers the right to authorize or prohibit: - (a) the broadcasting and communication to the public of their unfixed performances, except where the performance is already a broadcast performance; and - (b) the fixation of their unfixed performances. - 3. (a) Each Party shall provide to performers and producers of phonograms the right to authorize or prohibit the broadcasting or any communication to the public of their performances or phonograms, by wire or wireless means, including the making available to the public of those performances and phonograms in such a way that members of the public may access them from a place and at a time individually chosen by them.